Camphul/Trampoline/example-app/README.md

 - joe(ROLE_USER): password: test, email: joe@example.com
 - admin(ROLE_USER, ROLE_ADMIN): password: test, email: admin@example.com

+There are also dummy users imported when flyway is present.

+## Flyway

+Custom migrations must start with version `V10` and be inside `db/migration/mysql` or `db/migration/h2`.
+V10 is required since Trampoline reserves atleast 10 migrations.

 ## REST mappings

 For this example we require the user to always be authenticated(except for signup, authorize and unprotected ping routes).